Disallowance and reservation in Canada: 1867–1881: Macdonald and Mackenzie

-La Forest notes that there have been four main grounds on which provincial enactments have been disallowed: being invalid as they are outside the constitutional responsibilities of the provinces; conflicting with federal policies or interests; conflicting with imperial policies or interests; or being contrary to principles of legislation, including abuse of power, unjust, or otherwise unwise legislation.
-La Forest notes that invalid enactments due to constitutional responsibilities of provinces was important after Confederation but declined in use, while the second grounds where there is a conflict between federal policies and interests is the most common reason for disallowance.
-From 1867 to 1881, the governor general disallowed 27 provincial enactments, of which 25 were considered ultra vires of the powers of the provincial Legislatures.
+The first period of disallowance and reservation was the period immediately following Confederation of Canada under Prime Ministers Sir John A. Macdonald and Alexander Mackenzie from 1867 until 1881.
+During this period many of the invalid provincial acts were those which encroached on federal constitutional responsibilities.
+The second most common grounds where there is a conflict between federal policies and interests is the most common reason for disallowance.
+From 1867 to 1881, the governor general disallowed 27 provincial acts, of which 25 were considered ultra vires of the powers of the provincial Legislatures.
 La Forest notes that when the minister of justice found an ultra vires provision that was useful or of little importance, they generally communicated their concerns to the Legislature rather than use the power of disallowance.
-Macdonald was hesitant to disallow enactments that he disagreed with, were petitioned against, or were otherwise disagreeable without a strong legal rationale, a view shared by Liberal successors as minister of justice Edward Blake and Rodolphe Laflamme.
-Macdonald's view on disallowance changed after 1881, as his government disallowed a growing number of provincial enactments.
-For instance, Macdonald did not disallow the 1870 enactment of the Ontario Legislature that amended the will of George Jervis Goodhue against the wishes of the trustees and other parties, as Macdonald viewed the Legislature as having the authority to pass this legislation.
+Macdonald was hesitant to disallow acts that he disagreed with, were petitioned against, or were otherwise disagreeable without a strong legal rationale, a view shared by Liberal successors as Minister of Justice Edward Blake and Rodolphe Laflamme.
+Macdonald's view on disallowance changed after 1881, as his government disallowed a growing number of provincial acts.
+For instance, Macdonald did not disallow the 1870 act of the Ontario Legislature that amended the will of George Jervis Goodhue against the wishes of the trustees and other parties, as Macdonald viewed the Legislature as having the authority to pass this legislation.